Cook County Divorce Attorneys

 - Child support; and

 Without the proper legal representation, it is much more likely that you may be taken advantage of by your spouse.

 At Nottage and Ward, LLP, our experienced Cook County divorce attorneys have the knowledge, skills, and resources to obtain a divorce settlement that is best for you and your family.
-Whether we are working with both spouses in an amicable split or dealing with heated courtroom battle between you and your ex, we will work professionally and diligently for your family's best interests.
+Whether we are working with both spouses in an amicable split, dealing with the additional complications of bankruptcy, or a heated courtroom battle between you and your ex, we will work professionally and diligently for your family's best interests.
 If you are considering divorce in Illinois, contact us for a consultation of your legal rights and options at (312) 332-2915.

 Cook County Divorce Resource Center

 To learn more, click here.

 Leslie has been the strongest representation I could ask for